How can we help? 👋

 Energy networks are configured at the asset level in Asset Details → Location.

-The Energy network field only appears when Country is set to Australia or United States.
+The Energy network field only appears when Country is set to Australia, Canada or United States.

 For bulk updates, use the Scaler Spreadsheet with the field name exactly matching: Energy network.